Luker501/SmartContractInteractions/README.md

 # Smart Contract Interactions
-This folder lists examples of all the ways two smart contracts written in Solidity can interact.
+This folder lists examples of all the ways two smart contracts written in Solidity can interact, as well as some common problems solidity programmers come across.

-I have identified 6 different ways two smart contracts can interact, described and compared below.
-There are examples of each type in the CallingContract.sol file.

-More detailed description on each invocation type will follow in the future.

-## Different Solidity Invocations
+## Different Smart Contract Invocations

-Given a smart contract s^i, there are a few different ways s^i can invoke and interact with another smart contract s^j.
-We have categorised these invocation methods and listed them below.
-Afterwards we will discuss the differences between them, where are summary of the comparison is displayed in Table~\ref{tab:electionResults}.
+Given a smart contract s^i, there are six different ways s^i can invoke and interact with another smart contract s^j.
+I will describe these six different invocation categories below.

-Note that in the following we use `<ContractType>`, `<langle ContractName>`, `<FunctionName>`, `<ContractAddress>` and `<Recipient>` as placeholders.
+Note that in the following I use `<ContractType>`, `<langle ContractName>`, `<FunctionName>`, `<ContractAddress>` and `<Recipient>` as placeholders.

 * __Direct Invocation__  new `<ContractType>` __or__ `<langle ContractName>`.`<FunctionName>` -  This invocation method is the most simple way for smart contract s^i to interact with a function f^x in smart contract s^j.
 If f^x happens to be contract s^j's constructor, this is implicitly called through the new keyword followed by a reference to the type of s^j.
 Otherwise if f^x is not a constructor,  s^i must have already instantiated a variable representing s^j through prior knowledge of `<ContractAddress>`.